|

 had been owned by the Jeffery family after its establishment by George

-Jeffery from the original Magnolia Saloon and fandango hall still part
+Jeffery from the original Magnolia Saloon opened in 1851 - California's

 The